dotnet/runtime/docs/design/libraries/DllImportGenerator/StructMarshalling.md

 }
 ```

-The analyzer will report an error if neither the constructor nor the ToManaged method is defined.
+The analyzer will report an error if neither the constructor nor the `ToManaged` method is defined.
 When one of those two methods is missing, the direction of marshalling (managed to native/native to managed) that relies on the missing method is considered unsupported for the corresponding managed type.
-The FreeNative method is only required when there are resources that need to be released.
+The `FreeNative` method is only required when there are resources that need to be released.

 > :question: Does this API surface and shape work for all marshalling scenarios we plan on supporting?
 It may have issues with the current "layout class" by-value `[Out]` parameter marshalling where the runtime updates a `class` typed object in place.
 We already recommend against using classes for interop for performance reasons and a struct value passed via `ref` or `out` with the same members would cover this scenario.

 If the native type `TNative` also has a public `Value` property, then the value of the `Value` property will be passed to native code instead of the `TNative` value itself.
 As a result, the type `TNative` will be allowed to be non-blittable and the type of the `Value` property will be required to be blittable.
 If the `Value` property is settable, then when marshalling in the native-to-managed direction, a default value of `TNative` will have its `Value` property set to the native value.
 If `Value` does not have a setter, then marshalling from native to managed is not supported.

 If a `Value` property is provided, the developer may also provide a ref-returning or readonly-ref-returning `GetPinnableReference` method.
 The `GetPinnableReference` method will be called before the `Value` property getter is called.
-The ref returned by `GetPinnableReference` will be pinned with a `fixed` statement, but the pinned will not be used (it acts exclusively as a side-effect).
+The ref returned by `GetPinnableReference` will be pinned with a `fixed` statement, but the pinned value will not be used (it acts exclusively as a side-effect).

 A `ref` or `ref readonly` typed `Value` property is unsupported.
 If a ref-return is required, the type author can supply a `GetPinnableReference` method on the native type to pin the desired `ref` to return and then use `System.Runtime.CompilerServices.Unsafe.AsPointer` to get a pointer from the `ref` that will have already been pinned by the time the `Value` getter is called.